Britney Spears conservatorship case: Resignations and litigation under new counsel

-In a July 14 hearing, Judge Penny approved the resignations of Bessemer Trust and attorney Sam Ingham.
+In a July 14 hearing, Penny approved the resignations of Bessemer Trust and attorney Sam Ingham.
 The court also granted Spears the right to select her own attorney, Mathew Rosengart.
 Rosengart informed the court that he would be working to terminate the conservatorship.
 Spears spoke in the hearing, reportedly breaking down in tears when she described further abuses under the conservatorship.
 Spears called the alleged mistreatment "cruelty", and claimed that she "thought they were trying to kill [her]".
 Spears said she wanted her father removed as conservator, and that she intends to charge him with conservatorship abuse.
 Later that day, Spears publicly endorsed the #FreeBritney movement for the first time, using the hashtag in a caption on an Instagram post.
-Spears said that she felt "blessed" after earning "real representation", referring to Judge Penny's decision to allow her to choose her own counsel.
+Spears said that she felt "blessed" after earning "real representation", referring to Penny's decision to allow her to choose her own counsel.

 On July 26, Rosengart filed a petition seeking to remove Jamie as conservator of Spears's estate and to replace him with Jason Rubin, a CPA at Certified Strategies Inc. in Woodland Hills, California.
 The petition made several claims of mismanagement against Jamie, namely money laundering his daughter's earnings and signing contracts on her behalf.
 The petition also included declarations of support from Montgomery and Lynne.
-The former stated in behalf of Spears's medical team that it is in her health's best interest to withdraw Jamie from overseeing her estate.
+The former stated on behalf of Spears's medical team that it was in her health's best interest to withdraw Jamie from overseeing her estate.
 The latter disclosed that Jamie hired a sports enhancement doctor, whom he encouraged to prescribe lithium to their daughter.
 Lynne further alleged that Jamie enlisted Spears's household staff to spy on her and report back to him.

 On August 5, Rosengart filed a petition on an ex parte basis asking the court to expedite the subsequent hearing to August 23, or immediately suspend Jamie from his duties.
 He also highlighted further instances of racketeering on Jamie's part, namely diverting $300,000 from his daughter's estate to her former business manager Lou Taylor without her consent.